docker/docs/engine/security/security.md

 certificates](https.md).

-The daemon is also potentially vulnerable to other inputs, such as image loading from either disk with 'docker load', or from the network with 'docker pull'.
+The daemon is also potentially vulnerable to other inputs, such as image loading from either disk with `docker load`, or from the network with `docker pull`.
 As of Docker 1.3.2, images are now extracted in a chrooted subprocess on Linux/Unix platforms, being the first-step in a wider effort toward privilege separation.
 As of Docker 1.10.0, all images are stored and accessed by the cryptographic checksums of their contents, limiting the